octo-technology/OpenTezos/docs/baking/baking_explained.md

 - **Endorser** participating in the consensus by **validating** the blocks created by other bakers.
 - **Accuser** participating in the consensus by **monitoring** bakers and endorsers works.
 - **A roll** represents 8,000ꜩ delegated to a given key and are taken every `BLOCKS_PER_ROLL_SNAPSHOT` = 256 blocks.
-- **Roll snpashots** represent the state of rolls for a given block.
+- **Roll snapshots** represent the state of rolls for a given block.
 - `BLOCKS_PER_CYLCE` = 4096 blocks.
 - `n` current cycle.
 - `PRESERVED_CYCLES` = 5 cyles.
 Number of cycles during which the tokens are frozen.